GW Invariants Relative Normal Crossings Divisors: The general limit of a sequence of maps

-\begin{rem} The domain $C$ of the limit $f$ therefore is obtained from $C_0$ by inserting strings of trivial spheres $B_x$ to stretch the image curve across the levels $l_i(x^\pm)$ in a zig-zagging fashion either (a) between $x_-$ and $x_+$ if $x$ is a node of $C_0$ or (b) at a contact point $x_-$ of $C_0$ with its respective zero section to stretch it all the way to a contact point $x_+\in C$ that is mapped to the zero section $V_m$.
+First of all, Lemma \ref{triv.comp.descr} provides a concrete description of the trivial components in the refined limit $f:C\ra X_m$.
+The limit $f$ is continuous and its domain $C$ is obtained from $C_0$ by inserting strings of trivial spheres $B_x$ to stretch the image curve across the levels $l_i(x^\pm)$ in a zig-zagging fashion either (a) between $x_-$ and $x_+$ if $x$ is a node of $C_0$ or (b) at a contact point $x_-$ of $C_0$ with its respective zero section to stretch it all the way to a contact point $x_+\in C$ that is mapped to the zero section $V_m$.
 The neck region of $C_n$ at $x$ is roughly equal to a trivial cylinder mapped in the fiber of the neck of the target over $f_0(p)$, which then gets further stretched, possibly several times to accommodate the rescaling done to catch all the nontrivial components of $f$.
+Once we fix an order $x_-$, $x_+$ of the two branches of $C_0$ at $x$, this orders the components of the chain $B_x$ as well as the two branches of each of its nodes.